Obama calls for 'courage' to oppose Obamacare repeal

 Songwriter James Taylor was also at the ceremony and said it is a "great relief" to be in the presence of the Obamas again.

-Taylor said there were similarities between the Kennedy and Obama administration in that "both summoned the very best of our spirit and generosity."
+Taylor said there were similarities between the Kennedy and Obama administrations in that "both summoned the very best of our spirit and generosity."

 Obama was introduced by former Ambassador to Japan Caroline Kennedy and her son and grandson of President Kennedy, Jack Schlossberg.